-We are the leading UK Jewish grant-giving charity which has been improving the lives of children in need, worldwide, for 75 years!
+We are the UK’s leading Jewish grant-giving charity which has been transforming the lives of children in need, worldwide, for 75 years!

 Jewish Child’s Day’s mission is to support Jewish children aged 18 and under who are living in difficult circumstances due to poverty, abuse, neglect, physical disabilities, learning challenges, educational barriers and emotional issues.

 We work closely with organisations around the world to identify funding requirements and to ensure the grants we award go to support the children and young people who need it most.